 This feeling is actually a very common complaint.

 After a certain stage, B12 deficiency does make you feel like you’re dying.
-With symptoms such as depression, fatigue, irritability, imbalance, pins and needles, tinnitus, mouth ulcers, vision problems, mental impairment, and general cognitive decline, B12 deficiency can become true hell.
-That feeling is so common, that if you start googling “B12 deficiency”, “feel like I am dying” is one of Google’s first auto-complete suggestions.
+Symptoms such as depression, fatigue, irritability, imbalance, pins and needles, tinnitus, mouth ulcers, vision problems, mental impairment, and cognitive decline can make B12 deficiency a real nightmare.
+The feeling is so common that when you start googling “B12 deficiency”, “feel like I am dying” appears as one of Google’s top auto-complete suggestions.

 Check out this article by Jessie Stephens in Australian website MamaMia, where she describes a phone conversation she had with her sister: